I Saw the TV Glow

 Schoenbrun has been candid about the outsize influence of Twin Peaks on I Saw the TV Glow, and in particular the importance of the show’s galvanic 25-years-later third season.
 Twin Peaks: The Return is, among many things, a TV show about revisiting a TV show, and while Schoenbrun is similarly fascinated with the act of watching, they don’t necessarily share David Lynch and Mark Frost’s sharp-elbowed skepticism toward media and technology.
 In I Saw the TV Glow, a silly program about psychic teens fighting monsters can become an accidental life preserver for a person lost at sea.
 Without cynicism or condescension, the film depicts how fandom can be a nourishing outlet for marginalized individuals who feel isolated, unseen, and excluded from more conventional interests and pursuits.
 It’s not incidental that the recurring Big Bad in The Pink Opaque is a lunar-faced villain whose design recalls Georges Méliès’ “A Trip to the Moon” (1902), given that people have been finding intensely personal meaning in moving images since the medium was invented.
 (The archvillain’s name, as it happens, is Mr. Melancholy, and he is behind all the terrors that the show’s heroines confront.
 Subtle, The Pink Opaque is not.)

 Which isn’t to say that Schoenbrun is blind to the dark side of fandom, or to the ways in which memory and fantasy can become gilded prisons in their own right.
 Much as in Kumiko the Treasure Hunter (2014) and Under the Silver Lake (2018), I Saw the TV Glow illustrates that passions can easily become obsessions, and obsessions can eventually become truth-twisting, life-destroying pathologies.
 Schoenbrun’s feature is comfortable with the multidimensional pleasures and perils of pop-cultural consumption, just as it is content with the exhilarating uncertainty of its characters’ reality.
-Does The Pink Opaque truly hint at a hidden truth beneath the oppressively mundane surface of Owen’s life, or is Maddy just a delusional psychotic?
+Does The Pink Opaque hint at a hidden truth beneath the oppressively mundane surface of Owen’s life, or is Maddy just a delusional psychotic?
 A different kind of film would treat this question with slippery coyness, but I Saw the TV Glow approaches it with an intoxicating nerve.
-In a bravura monologue that Schoenbrun shoots in one long, ferocious, throat-tightening take, Maddy recounts the story of her own reality-shattering epiphany as constellations thrown by an astronomy-class projector spiral overhead.
+In a bravura monologue that Schoenbrun shoots in one long, ferocious, throat-tightening take, Maddy recounts the story of her own reality-shattering epiphany, while constellations thrown by an astronomy-class projector spiral overhead.
 Owen, for his part, is baffled and frightened by this display, unsure if the glint in his friend’s eye signifies enlightenment or madness.

 I Saw the TV Glow teases the possibility of a Matrix-level paradigmatic upheaval in its second half, but Schoenbrun’s dreamlike, melancholic sensibility proves closer to Charlie Kaufman than to the Wachowskis.
 The film’s final stretch is arguably its darkest and most surreal – which is saying something in a movie that elsewhere features an ice-cream monster, dancing moon-people, and psychedelic portal-screens that look like gateways to the Lisa Frank version of Videodrome.
 Schoenbrun leaves much to the audience’s interpretation, which will doubtlessly be part of the appeal for viewers who walk away transfixed by the film’s flickering magic.
 It invites them to return again and again, as if to an esoteric dream they can’t resist untangling – or to a television show they never tire of binging.